 While general liability insurance is crucial for most small businesses, it does not provide all the protection you need.
 For instance, your policy does not include coverage for:

-Similar to a BOP, a commercial package policy (CPP) also packages these coverages, but is generally purchased by high risk small and medium-sized businesses.
+Similar to a BOP, a commercial package policy (CPP) also includes these coverages, but it's generally purchased by high-risk small and medium-sized businesses.
 With broad underwriting and customizable limits, a CPP allows business owners to address the specific risks they face with the right amount of coverage.

-Employment practices liability insurance (EPLI) can cover lawsuit expenses related to employee claims of harassment, discrimination, and wrongful termination.
+Employment practices liability insurance (EPLI) can cover legal expenses related to employee claims of harassment, discrimination, and wrongful termination.
 Good candidates for EPLI coverage are retail, food services, manufacturing, and healthcare professions.

 Personal, leased, and rented vehicles used for work purposes can be covered by hired and non-owned auto insurance (HNOA), which you can add to a general liability policy.